calvinbcoding/w02d01-homework/README.md

 Suppose you are tasked with creating some software, and it is up to **you** to determine which datatypes and what data structure to use.
 For each of the following, write which **data types** you would use to represent the data, and then give a small example of the **data structure**:

-  * A light switch that can be either on or off.
-  * A user's email address.
-  * A spaceship with a hull, laser blasters, tractor beam, and warp drive.
-  * A list of student names from our class.
-  * A list of student names from our class, each with a location.
-  * A list of student names from our class, each with a location and each with a list of favorite tv shows.
+  a.* A light switch that can be either on or off. b.* A user's email address. c.* A spaceship with a hull, laser blasters, tractor beam, and warp drive. d.* A list of student names from our class. e.* A list of student names from our class, each with a location. f.* A list of student names from our class, each with a location and each with a list of favorite tv shows.

 ---